Nthompson096/windows-server-configs/README.md

  4. Configure automatic update; set to whatever you'd like.

- 5. Can also enable client side targeting, for computers or groups
+ 5. Can also enable client side targeting, for computers or groups; which would be in the same folder you're in Enable-Client Side targeting.

 ## Script isn't responding wut do?